Saturday Night Wrist: Lyrical themes

 Moreno described the lyrical subject matter of some of the songs in later interviews.
-He explained that "Kimdracula" was part of his email address at the beginning of making the record, during his heavy drug-use phase.
+He explained that "Kimdracula" was part of his email address at the beginning of making the record, which was a period of heavy drug use.
 "Beware" was a warning to others about sex, drugs and drinking, which were the three main problems he encountered during the album's creation.
-A story about a witch that Moreno wrote during his drug phase was told in "Rivière".
+A story about a witch that Moreno wrote while high on drugs became "Rivière".
 "Cherry Waves" was about testing the trust a person has in someone else.
-The confusion Moreno experienced when making Saturday Night Wrist was illustrated in the song "Rapture".
-Communication issues between the divided band, during the making of the album, were captured in "Hole in the Earth".
+The confusion Moreno experienced while making Saturday Night Wrist was illustrated in the song "Rapture".
+Communication issues that divided the band during the making of the album were captured in "Hole in the Earth".

 Moreno explained the record's title as being a reference to the nerve damage caused when an intoxicated person falls asleep on their arm.
 He elaborated on the title, referencing "when you're alone on Saturday nights and your only best friend is your shaking wrist".

 Release

 Saturday Night Wrist was released on October 31, 2006.
 It was leaked on the Internet on October 13, over two weeks prior to its release.
 Lead single "Hole in the Earth" was sent to radio on October 16.

 A collection of 16 demos from the Ezrin sessions later became available online, containing rough vocal mixes of "Cherry Waves" and "Combat", an instrumental version of what would become "Finger of Death", and several instrumentals recorded by the band without Moreno that did not make the final cut.

-The iTunes version included the cover of "Drive" by the Cars, which featured producer Lopez as well as a prominent sample of Massive Attack's track "Protection" (from their album of the same name).
+The iTunes version included the cover of "Drive" by the Cars, which featured producer Lopez as well as a prominent sample of Massive Attack's track "Protection".